 One of the strongest weapons in your arsenal for creating conversions on your site are landing pages.
 Whether it’s more leads or product sales, a well-designed landing page can take our business to the next level.

-A landing page on your eCommerce site can be a homepage, coming soon page, product page or even a well designed blog post.
+A landing page on your eCommerce site can be a homepage, coming soon page, product page or even a well designed About Us age.
 But it’s safe to say that for the most part, they’re used in eCommerce to capture sales from the product page.